Risk Factors for a Child Suffering a Concussion

 If you suspect that your child has received a concussion, seek child medical attention immediately.
 Signs may include dizziness, nausea, headaches, and loss of consciousness.
 The doctor will perform neurological tests to determine the extent of the injury.
 Be aware that symptoms may not be present for hours or even days following the injury.
 All head injuries in children should be taken seriously regardless of how benign they may appear.

 If your child received a head injury at school while playing sanctioned sports, on playground equipment or from an accident involving a negligent party or entity contact an experienced brain injury attorney to explore your options.
 There may be compensation available for your child’s injuries.
-At Dolman Law Group, we take children’s injuries seriously and will bring accountability to anyone responsible.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we take children’s injuries seriously and will bring accountability to anyone responsible.
 Contact us today.

 800 North Belcher Road